Home » Geography » Intensive Farming

 Intensive Farming Areas of Practice

-This type of farming is best developed and practically confined to the monsoon lands of Asia.
-It is practised in China, India, Japan, Korea, Pakistan, Sri Lanka, Bangladesh, and parts of insular South-East Asia (Indonesia, Java, Sumatra, and Malaysia.
-These regions also have the highest concentration of population in the world.
+This type of farming is most advanced and basically found in the monsoon regions of Asia.
+It is practiced in countries like China, India, Japan, Korea, Pakistan, Sri Lanka, Bangladesh, and parts of Southeast Asia, including Indonesia, Java, Sumatra, and Malaysia.
+These areas also have the highest population densities in the world, making efficient farming practices crucial for feeding large populations.

 Read More: Coastal Landforms